0xM1cx/Obsidian-Notes/Web_Development/JSFunctions.md

 - Function increases readability.
 ---
 #### Function Expressions
-In js, functions can alsobe defined as expressions.
+In js, functions can also be defined as expressions.
 ```js
 // program to find the square of a number
 // function is declared inside the variable